Logo KuWohl

 Duration

-A cycle of 13 meetings, each lasting 3 hours including a 15/20 minute break.
+A cycle of 13 meetings, each lasting 2 hours each 30 minute, including a 15 minute break.

 Talking Drums